• Skip to main content

 Bringing it all together

 Too often, soups and chowders have quite a uniform flavour because all the ingredients have been cooked together.
-In this recipe though, most of the ingredients are cooked separately and only combined at the end.
+In this recipe, though, most of the ingredients are cooked separately and only combined at the end.
 The result is a mouthful of distinct tastes – the corn, the red pepper, the green chilli, the potato, the mushrooms, all enhanced by the umami flavour infused by the miso and dashi.

-Charred corn and miso chowder
+Roasted corn and miso chowder

 Servings: 4 people